VeloxExcidium/Pythonista/README.md

 # Pythonista
-A small repository of Pythonista scripts.
+A small repository of Pythonista scripts, most of which are for the keyboard.

 ## Backspace-by-word